rfougy/dealers_choice_pg/readme.md

 Questions:
 - How does seed.sql work?
 Is it possible to use a function with seedPublications.js data in the syncAndSeed function?
+- What am I doing wrong when connecting to style.css?